-Today Brioche Pasquier is a world-wide success story with 3300 employees, and 18 production sites around the world.
+Today Brioche Pasquier is a world-wide success story with 3300 employees and 18 production sites around the world.

-Were the founding brothers visionaries?
+Were the founding brother’s visionaries?

 Here’s one example.
 Early on, they recognized that the baking process wasted certain amounts of “scraps.”
 At first, this was a “problem” but they quickly found a solution: those delicious scraps would be recycled and turned into animal feed that was the core business of their existing division called Agri.
-Pasquier was a real pioneer in term of sustainability.
+Pasquier was a real pioneer in terms of sustainability.

 But these entrepreneurial bakers were not content with the French market, indeed, since 1991 they have established production lines across Europe (England, Belgium, Germany, Italy, Spain) to be closer to the distribution and their consumers.

-In 2008, thanks to their growth and acquisitions, they created 4 divisions (Brioche, Patisserie, Biscotte and International) in addition to the famous Agri division.
+In 2008, thanks to their growth and acquisitions, they created 4 divisions (Brioche, Patisserie, Biscotte, and International) in addition to the famous Agri division.